openstad/openstad-docs/technical/image/README.md

-# An Express Image Server with Node.js: for uploading and resizing images
+# Image server

+The image server is a simple nodejs express server that allows images to be uploaded with Multer and resizes the based on url scheme, resizing is done with the [node-steam](https://github.com/asilvas/node-image-steam#throttle-options) library.

 See: https://github.com/Amsterdam/openstad-image-server
-A simple express server that allows images to be uploaded with Multer and resizes the based on url scheme, resizing is done with the [node-steam](https://github.com/asilvas/node-image-steam#throttle-options) library.

 Http-bearer is used fo validating requests so only registered clients can upload images.